 faculty and staff are current public health practitioners

 All courses are

 offered in the evening and held in the traditional classroom environment, not

 requires completion of 56 credit hours.
 The program is designed as a cohort

-program based on 14 required courses and one elective.
+program based on 14 required courses and two electives.
 All 14 courses are four

 credit hour courses.

 to enroll full-time will complete the program in two years.
 Students may also

 enroll part-time and complete the program in either three or four years.